Richard-Sti/GSHE_public/README.md

 # Gravitational spin-Hall equations

 ## Immediate TO-DO
+- [ ] Add calculation of the gravitational redshift
 - [ ] Clean up the plotting modules.
 - [ ] When plotting time differences remove 0.0 (since log)
 - [ ] Add support for varying other parameters.